Cryserrrrr/Kc-match-discord-bot/README.md

    - Test with `npm run check-matches`

 4. **Script errors**

    - Ensure the project is built: `npm run build`
    - Check environment variables are set
    - Verify database connection

+5. **Welcome message not sent**

+   - Check if bot has "View Audit Log" permission
+   - Verify bot can send messages in server channels
+   - Check logs for permission errors

+6. **DM commands not working**
+   - Ensure commands are properly deployed
+   - Check bot has necessary intents
+   - Verify user has enabled DMs from server members

 ### Logs